Code-Institute-Submissions/the_monkees/README.md

 ![The Monkees](images/readme/bio.jpg?raw=true "The Monkees")
-#The Monkees - Music band
+# The Monkees
-The Monkees are rock and pop band.
+- Music band - The Monkees are rock and pop band.
 The were formed in Los Angeles in 1965.

 ## Project source can be download from the following link:
 https://github.com/zainshafiq2017/the_monkees